puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`invoke_vserver_label`

-Label of lbvserver to invoke if the bound policy evaluates to true.
+Label of lbvserver to invoke if the bound policy evaluates to 'true'.

 #####`name`